sinneb/esp32-hvcc/README.md

 # Hardware setup

-Check the Kicad schematics in the schematics folder
+Check the Kicad schematics in the schematics folder (don't build it yet - updated schematics on the way)

 # Usage